ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-operational-emissions.md

 ## Cloud Services
 {% include categoryItem.html item="CatCCloud" %}

+### Hetzner Cloud Services
 When considering cloud services, we need to think about VMs, storage and server back-end services for GWF.
 All of this is hosted in Hetzner and Scaleway.
 Unfortunately, we don’t have any good data for doing basic estimation of the carbon emissions of these services.
 In the absence of easy to find data, we decided to do an approximation by using AWS as a proxy.

 For the VMs, we mapped the server instances that GWF were using to equivalent appliances in AWS.
 Where there was no direct match, we mapped to the next service up that would still meet the services needs.
 During this mapping exercise we observed that Hetzner offers far more granular server specifications than AWS.
 AWS seems designed to push you up the appliance sizes faster.
 If you want more memory, you have to also take more virtual CPUs, regardless of if they are needed or not.